 Son – The Dance

 A popular Cuban couple dance and music genre that dominated Cuba between the ’20s and the 50s of the 20th century.
-It’s the first and foremost father of Salsa Cubana both in terms of Music and dance, and while there are many similarities it’s the differences between the two that cause many dancers to fall in love with the dance once they give it a try.
+It’s the first and foremost father of Salsa Cubana both in terms of Music and dance, and while there are many similarities, it’s the differences between the two that cause many dancers to fall in love with the dance once they give it a try.
+It is of such big importance to Cuban culture that as of 2025 it is registered as UNESCO Intangible Cultural Heritage of Humanity

 The music has some spice in it, it’s often more collected and elegant.
 The emphasis is on the offbeat and that gives a new feel to the music and the dance.
 What many don’t know is that many of the Salsa songs you dance to are actually Son and are asking for you to dance another dance on them.